3mdeb/blog.3mdeb.com/source/_posts/2017-04-17-how-to-run-iotivity-with-zephyr-on-nxp-frdm-k64f.markdown

 categories: iotivity zephyr rtos nxp frdm-k64f
 ---

-As consulting company we know that each project evaluation should start with checking and verifying what features are already provided in existing projects, especially those with permissive licenses.
+As consulting company we know that each project should start with evaluation.
+Checking and verifying what features are already existing in other projects, especially those with permissive licenses is one of first step during evaluation.

 Recently we were asked to port IoTvity to yet unsupported operating system dedicated to some specific platform.
 Precisely query was about